 We are full fledged, no shame summer lovers.
 Snow and cold weather seem like unnecessary evils that keep us indoors and are a constant inconvenience, but… then there’s Europe.
 There is something magical about Europe in the winter.
 The summer crowds are gone and you feel like a local walking through Christmas decorations in quaint markets.
-Amsterdam is a perfect city to ring in the new year!
+After a bit of debating we decided to head to Europe for New Year’s Eve in Amsterdam!

 After a layover in Düsseldorf we arrived to the Amsterdam Central Station and walked by the water to our humble abode, the Noorderzon.
 It is a boat in the middle of a large canal and while it was tight quarters it was a really cool place to stay!
 We were centrally located and walked most everywhere.